NTSB wants video recorders in the cockpit

 Pilots' unions have long opposed cockpit video recorders, including the Air Line Pilots Association, International (ALPA).
 ALPA refused the video recordings in the cabin because it would be a violation of privacy and privacy.
 ALPA said the images and videos provided "inaccurate" information and insisted investigators already had the tools to determine the causes of the accidents.
 ALPA recommends that the FAA and NTSB focus on improving current registration systems in a bid to make flights safer.
 But video recorders could distort reality.

-"The FAA has a close working relationship with the NTSB, and the two agencies share a common goal of promoting aviation safety and preventing air accidents."Says the regulatory authority.
-“The FAA takes the NTSB recommendations very seriously… ”.
+"The FAA has a close working relationship with the NTSB, and the two agencies share a common goal of promoting aviation safety and preventing air accidents."Says the regulator.
+"The FAA takes the NTSB recommendations very seriously… ”.
 However, the FAA is in no hurry to impose video recorders in the cockpit, perhaps at most on board equipment, switches and aircraft screens.

 What do you think?
 Would video recorders help the authorities investigate a plane crash?